 Reward your achievement

 If you’ve implemented changes to your lifestyle with an aim to boost your health, you’ll need to keep the motivation high at all times.
+There are people that workout even on holidays, or doing exercises daily while traveling the world – once you gain this good habit, it’s easy to keep on!
 One of the ways to do that is to reward yourself when you meet certain goals.
 Your brain will associate the new routine with success and this extrinsic motivation is a very helpful tool in the process.

 If you persist long enough, this motivation will become intrinsic and you’ll feel great after each workout session.
 The endorphins that are released will be a reward good enough for you, so you won’t need to think about any treat.